 - Some of us technically attend with someone, usually to share a hotel room with, but do everything on our own.

-It's fine to be alone, but Con life is much easier with teammates.
+Even if you're a lone wolf, Con life is much easier with teammates.

-Even if you don't want to bring someone, consider being part of a Comic-Con group.
+If you don't want to bring someone, consider being part of a Comic-Con group.

 If you hang out online in various nerdy/Con spaces, you eventually drift into these digital tribes where everyone supports each other in badge sales, hotel sales and even panel/offsite access.
 Consider making this effort even if you're very shy in real life.
 You don't have to become boon companions once you're at the Con but a little support is nice.
-It might seem odd to you to become line partners with someone online but these arrangements tend to work out pretty well once you get there.
+It might seem odd to you to become line partners with someone online but these arrangements tend to work out reasonably well once you get there.
 Give it a shot.

 Talk to people once you're there.

-Look for fandom meetups, happy hours and dinners.
+Look for fandom meetups and happy hours.

-If you're looking for company, say so.
+If you're looking for company, be blunt.